SA Health

 SA Health is the brand name for the portfolio of South Australian government departments and agencies administered by the South Australian Government, and are responsible for delivering health and medical services for the state.
 The Department for Health and Wellbeing is the principal institution that falls under the SA Health portfolio and is responsible for the direction of the portfolio.
-These bodies are overseen by the South Australian Minister for Health and Wellbeing, currently Chris Picton.
+These bodies are overseen by the South Australian Minister for Health and Wellbeing, currently Blair Boyer.

 History of the Health Portfolio

 The first body in South Australia responsible for public health was the Colonial Surgeon's Office, which was established in 1835, though the first Colonial Surgeon did not arrive in the colony until 1837.
 The Colonial Surgeon was responsible for sanitation, public hospitals and those interred in asylums.

 In 1873 the Central Board of Health was established to oversee vaccinations, regulation of slaughterhouses, waste disposal and drains, as well as managing outbreaks of infectious diseases.

 In 1914, the Colonial Surgeon's Office was abolished and replaced with the Inspector General of Hospitals, to oversee the operation of hospitals and asylums.
 This role was then taken over by the Hospitals Department which replaced the Inspector General in 1940.

 In 1951 the South Australian Government created the Department of Public Health, which was merged with the Central Board of Health.
 The new department was to be responsible for infectious diseases and ran alongside the Hospitals Department.

 In 1978, both the Hospitals Department and the Department of Public Health were merged to create the South Australian Health Commission to oversee both the management of infectious disease and the administration public hospitals and mental institutions.
 However some medical functions remained with the Department of Human Services.

 The remaining responsibilities under the Department of Human Services were transferred to a re-established Department of Health in 2004, which absorbed the Health Commission in 2008.

 In 2012, the department was renamed the Department of Health and Ageing when the Office of Ageing was transferred from the Department for Families and Communities.
 The Department of Health and Ageing was responsible for the creation and implementation of health policy, as well as mental health, public health and the administration of hospitals.

 The department was renamed to the Department for Health and Wellbeing in 2018.